 III.
-Questions for Linguistics
+Questions for Language/Linguistics

 - 1. There will be a question directed to Phonetics and Phonology. - 2.
-There will be a question directed to Syntax and Semantics.

-- 3. There will be a question directed either to the History of the Language, Sociolinguistics, or Discourse/Pragmatics. - 4.
-A question for the secondary area directed either to the History of the Language, Sociolinguistics, or Discourse/Pragmatics.
+There will be a question directed to Syntax and Semantics. - 3.
+There will be a question directed either to the History of the Language, Sociolinguistics, or Discourse/Pragmatics. (i.e. diachronic or synchronic variation) - 4.
+A general or specific question from the secondary area from 3. above.